 The answer is it depends on what is in the employee’s contract of employment or written terms and conditions of employment.
 We can help you review your contracts and written terms and conditions and therefore determine who should be in which selection pool.

-It is important when you are preparing a selection criteria that none of the criteria you are using could be discriminatory to anyone with protection under the Equality Act 2010.
+It is important when you are preparing a selection criteria that none of the criteria you are using could be discriminatory to anyone who has protection under the Equality Act 2010.
 You may also need to make allowances or changes if for example someone has been off on long term sick leave or absent on maternity leave.

 Our Business Employment Law Team can provide you with everything you will need including all advice, guidance, selection criteria and documents to ensure the procedure that you follow is as fair and transparent as possible.